yarenty/quotes/src/Albert_Einstein/README.md

 Out of clutter, find simplicity.
 Freedom, in any case, is only possible by constantly struggling for it Look deep into nature, and then you will understand everything better.
+Everything that is really great and inspiring is created by the individual who can labor in freedom.